NNPDF/nnpdf/doc/sphinx/source/data/process-options.rst

       x = np.concatenate((x1, x2))
       return np.clip(x, a_min=None, a_max=1, out=x), np.concatenate((q2, q2))

-Note only the variables included in the ``accepted_variables`` list can be used by the function.
+Note that only the variables included in the ``accepted_variables`` list can be used by the function.

-In some case different experiment will use slightly different variables and so the special function ``get_one_of`` to utilize any of the given variables.
+In some cases, different experiment will use slightly different variables but the computation of ``x-Q2`` will be otherwise the same.
+In such cases, as is shown in the example above, the special function ``get_one_of`` is used to generalize the function passed as ``x2map_function``.